 - Select a date range that will show the last year.

 - Click United States to view a nested dimension with data from the state.

 - Note the number of visitors from California.

 Tip: See how visitors are counted in Piwik PRO.

 According to the CCPA, visitors of your website should be able to see what data you’ve collected about them, have that data deleted, and opt out of the company that sells it to third parties.

 So here’s what your website should have:

-Note: Make sure that Respect visitor privacy is turned on for each tag connected to third-party tools that profit off of user data, for example, Google Ads, Facebook Ads, data management platforms, and other ad platforms.
+Note: Make sure that Respect opt-out and DNT is turned on for each tag connected to third-party tools that profit off of user data, for example, Google Ads, Facebook Ads, data management platforms, and other ad platforms.
 Also, some free services that you use on your website, like social share buttons, may monetize data from sites where they are embedded.